-In order for your newsletters to be effective, they need to be reaching email subscribers who will benefit from them.
-It’s important to remember that quality over quantity is what you should aim for in all areas of email marketing.
+In order for your newsletters to be effective, they need to reach email subscribers who will benefit from them.
+It’s important to aim for quality over quantity in all areas of email marketing.

-A great newsletter is one that’s engaging for its readers and so the first step is making sure you have the right email subscribers.
+A great newsletter is one that’s engaging for its readers, so the first step is making sure you have the right email subscribers.
 If not, then it may be beneficial to find ways of acquiring new subscribers.
-It might be that you have a sign-up box on your website that offers a discount to your products or services.
+For example, you can include sign-up box on your website that offers a discount on your products or services.

-Knowledge of who your audience is also influential so consider analytical platforms that assess who is already engaging with your business.
+Knowing who your audience is is also important, so consider analytical platforms that assess who is already engaging with your business.
 Whether it’s on your website or your social media feeds, the right email subscribers are key to your newsletters getting the engagement they deserve.